dm-p/dm-p.github.io/_posts/2022-06-20-chart-switching-deneb.md

 ## What We'd Love to Do

 So, for these situations, what would be like to be able to do?
-The idea of data-driven chart selection sound pretty cool:
+The idea of data-driven chart selection sounds pretty cool:

 - By selecting a particular analyte in a slicer...
 - ...the main chart that we're using could change into a more optimal one...